auth0/lock/README.md

 #### Database options

-- **additionalSignUpFields {Array}**: Allows to provide extra input fields during sign up.
+- **additionalSignUpFields {Array}**: Allows you to provide extra input fields during sign up.
 See [below](#additional-sign-up-fields) more for details.
 Defaults to `[]`.
 - **allowLogin {Boolean}**: When set to `false` the widget won't display the _login screen_.
 This is useful if you want to use the widget just for sign ups (the _login and sign up tabs_ in the _sign up screen_ will be hidden) or to reset passwords (the _back button_ in the _forgot password screen_ will be hidden).
 In such cases you may also need to specify the `initialScreen`, `allowForgotPassword` and `allowSignUp` options.
 It defaults to `true`.
 - **allowForgotPassword {Boolean}**: When set to `false` hides the _"Don't remember your password?"_ link in the _login screen_, making the _forgot password screen_ unreachable.
 Defaults to `true`.
 Keep in mind that if you are using a database connection with a _custom database_ which doesn't have a _change password script_ the forgot password screen won't be available.
 - **allowSignUp {Boolean}**: When set to `false` hides the _login and sign up tabs_ in the _login screen_, making the _sign up screen_ unreachable.
 Defaults to `true`.
-Keep in mind that if the database connection has sign ups _disabled_ or you are using a _custom database_ with coesn't have a _create script_, then the sign up screen won't be available.
+Keep in mind that if the database connection has sign ups _disabled_ or you are using a _custom database_ which doesn't have a _create script_, then the sign up screen won't be available.
 - **defaultDatabaseConnection {String}**: Specifies the database connection that will be used when there is more than one available.
 - **initialScreen {String}**: Name of the screen that will be shown when the widget is opened.
 Valid values are `"login"`, `"signUp"`, and `"forgotPassword"`.
 If this option is left unspecified, the widget will pick the first screen that is available from the previous list.
-Is recommended that you set `allowLogin` to `"false"` when you set `initialScreen` to `"forgotPassword"`, otherwise a back button will be shown in the forgot password screen and it might not be clear to the user where is she/he going back.
+If you set `initialScreen` to `"forgotPassword"` we recommend that you set `allowLogin` to `"false"`, otherwise a back button will be shown in the forgot password screen and it might not be clear to the user where that back button will take them.
 - **loginAfterSignUp {Boolean}**: Determines whether or not the user will be automatically signed in after a successful sign up.
 Defaults to `true`.
 - **forgotPasswordLink {String}**: URL for a page that allows the user to reset her password.
 When set to a non-empty string, the user will be linked to the provided URL when clicking the _"Don't remember your password?"_ link in the _login screen_.
-- **mustAcceptTerms {Boolean}**: When set to `true` displays a checkbox input along the terms and conditions that must be checked before signing up.
+- **mustAcceptTerms {Boolean}**: When set to `true` displays a checkbox input along with the terms and conditions that must be checked before signing up.
 The terms and conditions can be specified via the `languageDictionary` option, see the example below.
 Defaults to `false`.
-- **prefill {Object}**: Allows to set the initial value for the _email_ and/or _username_ inputs, e.g. `{prefill: {email: "someone@auth0.com", username: "someone"}}`.
+- **prefill {Object}**: Allows you to set the initial value for the _email_ and/or _username_ inputs, e.g. `{prefill: {email: "someone@auth0.com", username: "someone"}}`.
 When omitted no initial value will be provided.
 - **signUpLink {String}**: URL for a page that allows the user to sign up.
 When set to a non-empty string, the user will be linked to the provided URL when clicking the _sign up_ tab in the _login screen_.
 - **usernameStyle {String}**: Determines what will be used to identify the user for a Database connection that has the `requires_username` flag set, otherwise it will be ignored.
 Possible values are `"username"` and `"email"` and by default both `username` and `email` are allowed.

 #### Enterprise options

-- **defaultEnterpriseConnection {String}**: Specifies the enterprise connection which allows to login using an username and a password that will be used when there is more than one available or there is a database connection.
+- **defaultEnterpriseConnection {String}**: Specifies the enterprise connection which allows you to login using an username and a password that will be used when there is more than one available or there is a database connection.
 If a `defaultDatabaseConnection` is provided the database connection will be used and this option will be ignored.

 #### Example